Exercise and Arthritis

 PAIN vs. JOINT DAMAGE

-One important detail needs to be kept in mind when evaluating research on osteoarthritis: there is a poor relationship between knee "pain" and knee "damage."
+One important detail needs to be kept in mind when evaluating research on osteoarthritis: there is a poor relationship between knee pain and detectable knee damage.
 In both men and women, knee pain commonly occurs without any evidence (ie., X-ray) of damage to the joint (Hadler NM.
 1992).
 And, in one study evaluating the effectiveness of exercise (both aerobic and resistance) for knee osteoarthritis, knee pain and mobility improved in the exercise group, even though there was no improvement in X-ray scores (Ettinger WH, et al. 1997).

-EXERCISE and RHEUMATOID ARTHRITIS (RA)
+EXERCISE for RHEUMATOID ARTHRITIS (RA)

 As recently as 1984, exercise wasn't even part of the discussion regarding the medical care of patients with rheumatoid arthritis (Decker JL, et al. 1984).
 Since then, numerous studies documenting the effectiveness of exercise for patients with RA have been published (many of them from Leiden University Medical Center in The Netherlands).